TWO STUDIES – ONE BRIDGE CROSSING

 The Florida Department of Transportation (FDOT) has plans in motion to replace the aging northbound/eastbound portion of the Howard Frankland Bridge, which is approaching the end of its’ serviceable life.
 A Project Development and Environment (PD&E) Study is currently underway to identify the best replacement options and document how the replacement will affect the surrounding environment.
 In addition to the bridge replacement study, a key element of the Tampa Bay Area Regional Transportation Authority (TBARTA) Master Plan is to develop a transit connection across the Howard Frankland Bridge that will link Pinellas and Hillsborough counties via transit stations.
-The linkage provided between Pinellas County’s proposed Gateway Station and Hillsborough County’s proposed Westshore Station will allow uninterrupted transit movements along the bridge.
+The linkage provided between Pinellas County’s proposed Gateway Station and Hillsborough County’s Westshore Regional Multimodal Center will allow uninterrupted transit movements along the bridge.
 For this to be possible, however, the corridor must be capable of accommodating the appropriate transit provisions.
 Therefore, we will also conduct a Transit Corridor Evaluation Study to determine opportunities and constraints of providing a potential transit envelope in conjunction with bridge replacement.

 The two study processes are presented below:

 Move your mouse cursor over the Howard Frankland Bridge to view an aerial photo.

 A Regional Approach to Transportation